VCCRI/Spliceogen/README.md

 ### Column labels:

-The following key should help to clarify any unknown abbreviations in the output column labels
+The following abbreviations are used in the output header

 mes = MaxEntScan